joaoGabriel55/Flutter-Slidy-Mobular-Mobx/README.md

 # flutter_slider_modular

-A new Flutter project with Slider and Modular.
+A new Flutter project with Slidy and Modular.

 ## Getting Started